Zoesads/CPam/README.md

 # About CPam
-Cpam saves you time to spamming word.
+Cpam saves you time to spamming word and it's open source.
-And I made this when I'm bored lol.